 Businesses and consumers are increasingly sensitive to even a minor deterioration in service quality.
-To maintain customer satisfaction and loyalty, your technology teams need tools that help identify potential problems and resolve faults quickly and effectively ... they need an Agilent Technologies Signaling Advisor.
+To maintain customer satisfaction and loyalty, your technology teams need tools that help identify potential problems and resolve faults quickly and effectively... they need an Agilent Technologies Signaling Advisor.

-The SS7 Signaling Advisor is a software application designed to run on a dedicated mainframe.
-Add any appropriate optional decodes and link interface modules, and you're ready to test across multiple links involving different protocol standards for example, at access network interfaces.
+The cellular/PCS Signaling Advisor is a software application designed to run on a dedicated mainframe.
+The resulting instrument simplifies assessment of cellular/PCS signaling performance and trends.
+Add any appropriate optional decodes and link interface modules, and you're ready to test across multiple links involving different protocol standards e.g., at access network interfaces.
 At the heart of each Signaling Advisor, the intuitive graphical user interface makes measuring and understanding results easier for signaling engineers, enabling them to check performance and troubleshoot problems in signaling systems quickly and accurately.